gerph/python-zipinfo-riscos/README.md

 The `rozipfile` module builds on the `rozipinfo` module to allow the files to be extracted or created as a simple operation.
 It provide both a programatic and command line interface.

+## Installing

+The modules may be installed by copying them to where you need them, or through the package
+manager:

+    pip install rozipinfo

 ## `rozipinfo`

 The `rozipinfo` module provides decoding for the RISC OS specific extra fields in the Zip Archives.
-It can be used standalone as a module to convert the standard `zipfile.ZipInfo` objects into objects that can be .
-It has not been added to PyPI yet.
+It can be used standalone as a module to convert the standard `zipfile.ZipInfo` objects into objects that have RISC OS properties extracted from the Zip file's extra field.

 ### Features